Reverse GST Calculator

 Reverse GST Calculator FAQ

-Tax is a percentage of the base, not the total.
-If you subtract 15% from $115 you get $97.75, but 15% of $97.75 is $14.66, so the total would be $112.41—not $115.
-The correct base is $115 ÷ 1.15 = $100, with $15 tax.
+Because GST is a percentage of the base, not the total.
+Subtract 15% from $115 and you get $97.75.
+But 15% of $97.75 is only $14.66, so the implied total would be $112.41 — not $115.
+The mathematically correct method is division: $115 ÷ 1.15 = $100 base, $15 GST.
+This 2.25% discrepancy compounds over hundreds of transactions and can trigger audit flags.
+The same trap exists for AU 10% (divide by 1.10), UK VAT 20% (divide by 1.20), and India 18% (divide by 1.18).

 Recommended Tools